 Another headline.

-Um, and it gets on from there.
+And it gets on from there.

-Um this is who they have now become.
+This is who they have now become.

 It's unbelievable.

-You walk out of the doctor's office with your prescription, and he's duplicated that nearly a thousand times.
+You walk out of the doctor's office with your prescription and he's duplicated that nearly a thousand times.

-Oh, how can we be energy independent?
+When are they going to talk about, oh, how can we be energy independent?

-How you know how what do we do with the vast resources of energy?
+What do we do with the vast resources of energy?

-Is there anything the Democrats are offering that helps forgotten men and women that were were so hurt during the Obama years?
+Is there anything the Democrats are offering that helps forgotten men and women that were so hurt during the Obama years?

-Anyway, there is one Democrat with a lot of courage in all of this as a new piece in the hill today, Mark Penn is headline, Muller's done, Democrat should be too, Trump is no Nixon.
+Anyway, there is one Democrat with a lot of courage in all of this as a new piece in the Hill today, Mark Penn, his headline, Mueller's done.

 How much abuse do you get for saying what is so obvious that they're destroying the Democratic Party?